ipspace/netlab/docs/labs/clab.md

 * **clab.ports** to map container ports to host ports
 * **clab.cmd** to execute a command in a container.

-String values (for example, command to execute specified in **clab.cmd**) are put into single quotes when written into the `clab.yml` containerlab configuration file.
+String values (for example, the command to execute specified in **clab.cmd**) are put into single quotes when written into the `clab.yml` containerlab configuration file.
 Ensure you're not using single quotes in your command line.

 The complete list of supported Containerlab attributes is in the [system defaults](https://github.com/ipspace/netlab/blob/dev/netsim/providers/clab.yml#L22) and can be printed with the `netlab show defaults providers.clab.attributes` command.